haidarnasralla/blackjack/README.md

 ## Overview

-This project is a JavaScript implementation of the popular card game Blackjack.
+This project is a JavaScript implementation of Blackjack.
 It is a fully functional game engine with a deck of cards, players, a dealer, and scoring mechanics.
 The game logic is thoroughly tested using Jest, and it was built using Test-Driven Development (TDD) to ensure clean, maintainable, and reliable code.

 ## Features